jokob-sk/Docker-Image-for-Pi.Alert/README.md

 ### Database backup and restore

+The docker image creates a DB copy once an hour copying the DB to `/home/pi/pialert/config/pialert.db_bak`

-You can backup the DB by running the follow command in the container:
+You can backup the DB by also ad-hoc by running the follow command in the container:

 `cp /home/pi/pialert/db/pialert.db /home/pi/pialert/config/pialert.db_bak`